 Environmental Management Division

 Fort Lee EMD provides access to Environmental Management System (EMS) policies, procedures, and related environmental documentation that apply to the operations of the installation.
-They assist in supporting and communicating EMS initiatives and the Policy 07-05 Mission Intgrated/Environmental Management System (MI/EMS) Policy throughout the installation.
+They assist in supporting and communicating EMS initiatives and Policy 07-05 Mission Intgrated/Environmental Management System (MI/EMS) throughout the installation.

 Environmental Special Conditions

 As part of National Environmental Policy Act (NEPA) support, the Environmental Management Division is involved in all aspects of project review and implementation by participating and supplying detailed regulatory environmental requirements for the decision making in the many functions occurring in support of the Fort Lee Missions.
 Fort Lee's Environmental Special Conditions Standard Operating Procedure (SOP) contains information to be included in contract specification documents to ensure that requirements for federal construction projects are met on the Installation.

 The Environmental Management Division ensures Compliance with environmental laws and special conditions, promotes Pollution Prevention, and protects the priceless Natural Resources and Cultural Resources on Fort Lee.
 By "Protecting the Land We Defend," the EMD supports the Army's long-range vision and current goals for Sustainability.
 Army Green is Army Strong!

 Protecting The Land We Defend

 Nearly all actions have impacts.
 When referencing the Army, EMD's responsibility is to provide Army decsision makers with the most up-to-date regulatory requirements for project implementation.

 Additional duties include designing outreach programs, finding new ways to utilize technology and offering solutions to minimize the impacts of mission training.